iamsayan/wp-last-modified-info/README.md

 #### How to customize last modified text style? ####

-Go to 'Settings > Last Modified Info > Misc.
+Go to 'Settings > WP Last Modified Info > Misc.
 Options > Custom CSS' and add your custom css.

 ##### CSS Classes: #####